twbs/bootstrap/site/content/docs/5.2/getting-started/parcel.md

 ---

 {{< callout >}}
 **Want to skip to the end?** Download the source code and working demo for this guide from the [twbs/examples repository](https://github.com/twbs/examples/tree/main/parcel).
-You can also [open the example in StackBlitz](https://stackblitz.com/github/twbs/examples/tree/main/parcel?file=index.html) for live editing.
+You can also [open the example in StackBlitz](https://stackblitz.com/github/twbs/examples/tree/main/parcel?file=index.html), but Parcel isn't currently supported there.
 {{< /callout >}}

 ## Setup